 Investing 30 minutes to one hour at the end of a project in documenting the key learnings, best practices, and mistakes made during the project is an essential long-term investment in your team’s productivity.
 By documenting in a meeting minutes app which decisions made during the course of the project were beneficial and which weren’t, the team eliminates the risk of repeating the same mistakes over time.

 Before coordinating this meeting, it can be useful to send a feedback poll to gather everyone’s thoughts.
 Within this poll, questions can include:

 Try this post-mortem meeting template by Simon Heaton, Director of Growth at Buffer and previous Growth Lead at Shopify.

-The meeting attendees should include all the project coordinators and the managers.
-A best practice for your check-in meetings is to do a temperature check with everyone before starting the meeting.
+One of the best practices for your check-in meetings is to do a temperature check with your team members before starting the meeting.
 This involves asking how everyone is feeling before starting the meeting.
-Afterwards, there should be a brief update on the status of each project, a round table on everyone’s priorities, a discussion on blockers, and finally, a summary of the action items.
+Afterward, there should be a brief update on the project scope status, everyone’s priorities, performance reports, potential blockers and bottlenecks, and a summary of the action items.

 Tip: track your action items from the meeting in your project management tool to build accountability across the team.